Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Experimental Details

-All experiments were implemented in Python~3.11 using \texttt{NumPy}, \texttt{SciPy}, and \texttt{PyTorch} (for the nonlinear learner).
-Per--run integer seeds ensure deterministic reproduction of all reported results.
-Full source code, configuration files, and figure-generation scripts are available in the public repository (Section~\ref{app:artifacts}).
+This appendix summarizes the experimental protocols used for the figures in Section~\ref{sec:experiments}.
+All experiments were implemented in Python~3.11 using \texttt{NumPy}, \texttt{SciPy}, and \texttt{PyTorch} for the nonlinear learner.
+Per-run integer seeds were used for reproducibility.